simp/pupmod-simp-simp_options/REFERENCE.md

 Data type: `Boolean`

-Whether to enable ``FIPS`` mode for the system.
+Enable ``FIPS`` mode for the system

-This parameter enforces strict compliance with ``FIPS-140-2``.
+* NOTE: This parameter enforces strict compliance with ``FIPS-140-2``.

-All core SIMP modules can support this configuration.
+* All core SIMP modules can support this configuration.
 It is important that you know the security tradeoffs of ``FIPS-140-2`` compliance.

-``FIPS`` mode disables the use of ``MD5`` and may require weaker ciphers or key lengths than your security policies allow.
+* ``FIPS`` mode disables the use of ``MD5`` and may require weaker ciphers or key lengths than your security policies allow.

+@see http://simp.readthedocs.io/en/master/security_mapping/components/simplib/cryptographic_protection/control.html SIMP - Security Control Mapping Cryptographic Protection

 Default value: `false`